 Take heart: PQQ also supports your cardiovascular system with its potent antioxidant and mitochondria-making properties.
 Studies have found that PQQ supports normal low-density lipoprotein (LDL) levels (also known as "bad" cholesterol), which promotes a healthy heart.

 Recent research into the role that mitochondria play in heart health has given a glimpse into new, potential strategies for maintaining a healthy heart while aging.
 Because PQQ supports mitochondrial health and function, it is known as a cardioprotective nutrient.

 Oxidative stress is an imbalance between harmful free radicals that enter the body from the environment and the antioxidants that work to eliminate them.
 In older adults, oxidative stress can lead to poor health, chronic swelling in the body, and frailty.

-PQQ is an antioxidant that enhances the body's resistance to oxidative stress in laboratory animal models.
+PQQ is an antioxidant that can enhance the body's resistance to oxidative stress.
 This is promising news — by reducing oxidative stress in the body, PQQ may give you the opportunity to live a longer, healthier life.

 Sick of counting sheep?
 If you struggle with falling and staying asleep, PQQ could bring more restful nights.

-In one study, individuals who experienced daytime fatigue and sleep troubles were given PQQ supplements for eight weeks.
-Participants reported significant improvements to their sleep in the areas of sleep duration, the amount of time it took to fall asleep, and how alert they felt in the mornings.
+Individuals who experienced daytime fatigue and sleep troubles were given PQQ supplements for eight weeks.
+They reported significant improvements to their sleep in the areas of sleep duration, the amount of time it took to fall asleep, and how alert they felt in the mornings.